JackScottAU/Amethyst/Docs/Notes.md

 - Keep going with page management.
 - Make the scheduler a bit smarter
 - Refactor scheduler into thread.c (arch) and scheduler.c (generic)
-- Get rid of the VGA console on the interrupt panic handler (use debug device instead?)

 ### Drivers